Film is not Dead !

 20mm f/4 AI : a compact travel lens made in the 1970s, it’s as small as a 50mm.
 It is easy to prefocus, and uses 52mm filters.
 Very convenient, especially to reduce the weight of your backpack when using a heavy body such as a Nikon F4 or D700.

 17-35mm f/2.8 AFS : an outstanding and tough-built wide angle zoom with low distortion.
 Build quality is the best you can dream of.
 AF is silent and fast.
+But weighs more than a dead donkey.

-50 mm f/1.8 : a sharp travel lens that every travel photographer should probably own.
+50 mm f/1.8 : a sharp travel lens that every travel photographer should own.
 Nice sunstars thanks to its straight-bladed diaphragm.

 50mm f/1.4 AFS : unbeatable for handheld night shots.